No. 9 TCU Horned Frogs and the No. 3 South Carolina Gamecocks square off in Fort Worth, Texas - WTOP News

 BOTTOM LINE: No. 9 TCU takes on No. 3 South Carolina in Fort Worth, Texas.

-The Horned Frogs are 9-0 in non-conference play.
-TCU is second in college basketball allowing 49.1 points per game while holding opponents to 32.2% shooting.
+The Horned Frogs have a 9-0 record against non-conference oppponents.
+TCU ranks fifth in the Big 12 in rebounding with 37.4 rebounds.
+Sedona Prince leads the Horned Frogs with 10.8 boards.

-The Gamecocks have an 8-1 record in non-conference play.
-South Carolina is fifth in college basketball with 16.0 offensive rebounds per game led by Chloe Kitts averaging 3.6.
+The Gamecocks have an 8-1 record in non-conference games.
+South Carolina is 8-1 against opponents with a winning record.

 TCU makes 48.4% of its shots from the field this season, which is 11.7 percentage points higher than South Carolina has allowed to its opponents (36.7%).
-South Carolina averages 6.2 made 3-pointers per game this season, 1.9 more made shots on average than the 4.3 per game TCU gives up.
+South Carolina has shot at a 45.7% clip from the field this season, 13.5 percentage points greater than the 32.2% shooting opponents of TCU have averaged.

 TOP PERFORMERS: Hailey Van Lith is scoring 19.4 points per game and averaging 5.4 rebounds for the Horned Frogs.